Goldman Warns 25% Recession Risk as $150 Oil Hits US, Europe, and Asia

 “Hormuz is the headline.
 Bab al-Mandab is the next move.”

 Hormuz carries 20 million barrels per day, Bab al-Mandab another 6 million.
-A coordinated closure puts over 25 million barrels per day offline, pushing the oil price recession risk past anything current S&P 500 oil crash models have fully priced in.
+A coordinated closure puts over 25 million barrels per day offline, pushing the oil price recession risk beyond anything current S&P 500 oil-crash models have fully priced in.

 Also Read: Putin Envoy Predicts $150 Oil in Weeks as Goldman Eyes S&P 5,400